 ENFPs should be considerate of INTJs’ energy levels, offering them space to be alone.

-INTJs and ENFPs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives
+INTJ and ENFP types can encourage and motivate each other in their personal and professional lives.

 INTJs can motivate ENFPs by listening to and engaging with them when they express how they’re feeling.